5 Key Book Promotion Strategies for Marketing Young Adult (YA) Titles

 Let’s face it: exclusivity is exciting!
 Consider the following ideas:

 • Offer an exclusive excerpt from your book as a way to give readers a taste of your writing, build and maintain a solid fan base, get people talking about the book, and—of course—entice them to buy it.
 When selecting your excerpt, imagine what you would want to read as the consumer.
 Don’t forget that exclusivity is key.
-Your excerpt should be one that they cannot access elsewhere through book descriptions and blurbs.
+Your excerpt should be one that they can't access elsewhere through book descriptions and blurbs.

 • Take advantage of IngramSpark's shareable purchase links!
 You can sell your book directly to readers by creating these links and offering special discounts or flash sales to specific readers on your social media accounts, author website, and more!
 The best part?
 Even at discounted prices, you can earn more on each book you sell.